smileBeda/WordPress-D3Globe/README.md

 Can be activated like any other WordPress Plugin saving the hassle of custom coding such templates.

 See a Demo [here](https://www.tukutoi.com/globe-maps/).

+### NOTE
+When downloading master zip from GIT you need to unzip that and rename it (remove the master-appendix).
+Then, rezip the folder and upload that as the plugin.